Concurrency and OpenGL ES

 Decompose your app into OpenGL ES and non-OpenGL ES tasks that can execute concurrently.
 Your OpenGL ES drawing code executes as a single task, so it still executes in a single thread.
 This strategy works best when your app has other tasks that require significant CPU processing.

 If your app has multiple scenes it can render simultaneously or work it can perform in multiple contexts, it can create multiple tasks, with one OpenGL ES context per task.
 If the contexts need access to the same art assets, use a sharegroup to share OpenGL ES objects between the contexts.
-See “An EAGL Sharegroup Manages OpenGL ES Objects for the Context.”
+See “Use Multiple OpenGL ES Contexts.”

 Perform OpenGL ES Computations in a Worker Task